 4.1 Definition of an Asset

-According to the Conceptual Framework of IFRS (IASB, 2018) an “asset is a present economic resource controlled by the entity as result of past events”.
+According to the IFRS conceptual framework (IASB, 2018, p.
+33), an “asset is a present economic resource controlled by the entity as result of past events.”
 Specifically, an economic resource is a right that has the ability to generate economic benefits such as cash.
-Only items that meet the criteria of an asset are listed in the statement of financial position.
-For example, cash is an asset that can be used to purchase other assets or pay for services.
-Land is an asset because it can provide a location to conduct future operations.
-Likewise, a building and its furniture and equipment are assets because they enable the business to operate and earn income.
-Therefore, another way to think about assets is that they are the resources used by the business with the intent of generating profits.
-The asset side of the balance sheet comprises both ‘current’ and ‘non-current assets’.
+Only items that meet the criteria to be classified as an asset are listed in the statement of financial position.
+For example, cash is an asset that can be used to purchase other assets or pay for services; land is an asset because it can provide a location to conduct future operations; and a building and its furniture and equipment are assets because they enable the business to operate and earn income.
+Therefore, another way to think about assets is that they are the resources used by the business to generate profits.
+The asset side of the balance sheet comprises both current and non–current assets.

-Exhibit 4.1 Definition of Assets
+Definition of Assets